shehreendheda/katacoda-scenarios/logsprocess/logspipeline/intro.md

 4. Adding a Status Remapper
 5. Adding a URL Parser
 6. Adding a User-Agent Parser
-7. Adding a String Builder Processor
-8. Adding a Message Remapper
-9. Reviewing the Processed Logs
-10. Comparing the OOTB Integration Pipeline
+8. Comparing the Custom Pipeline to the OOTB Integration Pipeline